 Of course, the exact number of horses continues to grow and fluctuate with the cost of keeping horses affecting breeding and veterinary care.
 In Romania, horses are still used in agriculture and for travel.

-Before WWI, Romania had almost two million horses, indicating how the horse population was affected by war and conflict.
+Before WWI, Romania had almost 2 million horses, indicating how the horse population was affected by war and conflict.

 In Economy, the UK Equestrian Industry Is Responsible for Contributing Approximately £8 Billion Annually (Equine Business Association)